 A wide range of applications do solve social issues.
-As an example of the applications, this white paper presents three scenarios in Chapter 3 : The Cybernetic Avatar Society, City on the Moon, and Transcending Space-Time.
-Applications are implemented with enablers as f fundamental services / functions that span physical and cyber space.
-Enablers are building blocks for application-enabling features such as ecommerce, next-generation avatars, and space communications.
-Enablers are CPS-ready to handle both physical and cyber space.
+As examples of such applications, this White Paper presents three scenarios in Chapter 3: The Cybernetic Avatar Society, City on the Moon, and Transcending Space and Time.
+Applications are implemented with enablers as fundamental services and functions that span physical and cyber space.
+Enablers are building blocks for application-enabling features such as e-commerce, next-generation avatars, and space communications.
+Enablers are CPSready to handle both physical and cyber space.

-Physical space and cyber space are managed by a cyber-physical control plane, which enables the utilization of resources including time and space, the monitoring, sharing and optimization of the movement of people and things, the radio wave environment, the status of networks.
-By providing sensing results from physical space to cyber space and by actuating from cyber space to physical space, advanced control of spacetime resources is made possible in both spaces.
+Physical space and cyber space are managed by a cyber-physical control plane, which enables the utilization of resources including space and time, as well as the monitoring, sharing and optimization of the movement of people and things, the radio wave environment, and the status of networks.
+By providing sensing results from physical space to cyber space and by actuating from cyber space to physical space, advanced control of space-time resources is made possible in both spaces.

 In the physical space, not only the conventional mobile system for smartphones operated by mobile operators but also Local 5G, nextgeneration wireless LANs, private wireless systems for dedicated purposes and non-terrestrial wireless systems such as HAPS and satellites are integrated.
-Next-generation optical networks and data centers are integrated with these systems, and by flexibly combining resources of each other, the optimal communication environment that meets applications' needs and intentions is provided.
+Next-generation optical networks and data centers are integrated with these systems, and by flexibly combining the resources of each other, the optimal communication environment that meets applications' needs and intentions is provided.